Praxinoscope Theater

 Description:

-A girl with a hat and a man are seen opposite each other at a table on which a praxinoscope theater has been placed.
-This device was invented in 1879 by Charles-Émile Reynaud and consisted of a wooden case with a rectangular viewing hole and a mirror drum allowing the animation of sequences of twelve frames.
+A girl wearing a hat stands opposite a seated man at a table on which a praxinoscope theater has been placed.
+This device, invented in 1879 by Charles-Émile Reynaud, consists of a wooden case with a rectangular viewing hole and a mirror drum that allows for the animation of sequences of twelve frames.

 The caption reads in the original French: Le nouveau praxinoscope-théâtre de M. Reynaux [sic].